 Stereotype Applies To

 enumeration Class

 Corresponds To: An enumerated type.

 friend Operation

-Corresponds To: The 'friend' keyword.
+Trend Corresponds To: The 'friend' keyword.

 property get Operation

-1 1 5 0 Corresponds To: A 'read' property.
+property get Corresponds To: A 'read' property.

 property set Operation

-Corresponds To: A 'write' property.
+property set Corresponds To: A 'write' property.

 struct Class

-Corresponds To: A 'struct' type.
+Struct Corresponds To: A 'struct' type.

-typedef Class
+4

-51 Corresponds To: A 'typedef' statement, where the parent is the original type name.
+typedef Class Corresponds To: A 'typedef' statement, where the parent is the original type name.

-alias Class
+1.

-Corresponds to an 'Alias' declaration, where the parent is the original type name.
+alias Class Corresponds to an 'Alias' declaration, where the parent is the original type name.

 union Class

 Corresponds To: A union type.

 Tag Applies To afx_msg Operation Corresponds To: The afx_msg keyword. anonymous Class also containing the Tagged Value typedef Corresponds To: The name of this Class being only defined by the typedef statement.
-Corresponds To: The name of this Class being only defined by the typedef

-attribute_name Operation with stereotype property get or property set

-Corresponds To: The name of the variable behind this property.

-bitfield Attribute

-Corresponds To: The size, in bits, allowed for storage of this attribute.

-bodyLocation Operation

-Corresponds To: The location the method body is generated to; expected values are header, classDec or classBody.

-callback Operation

-Corresponds To: A reference to the CALLBACK macro.

-explicit Operation

-Corresponds To: The 'explicit' keyword.

-initializer Operation

-Corresponds To: A constructor initialization list.

-inline Operation

-Corresponds To: The inline keyword and inline generation of the method body.

-mutable Attribute

-Corresponds To: The 'mutable' keyword.

-scoped Class with stereotype enumeration

-- Corresponds To: Either the 'class' or 'struct' keyword.

-throws Operation

-Corresponds To: The exceptions that are thrown by this method.

-typedef Class with stereotype other than 'typedef'

-51 Corresponds To: This Class being defined in a 'typedef' statement.

-typeSynonyms Class

-Corresponds To: The 'typedef' name and/or fields of this type.

-volatile Operation

-Corresponds To: The 'volatile' keyword.
+attribute_name Operation with stereotype property get or property set Corresponds To: The name of the variable behind this property. bitfield Attribute Corresponds To: The size, in bits, allowed for storage of this attribute. bodyLocation Operation Corresponds To: The location the method body is generated to; expected values are header, classDec or classBody. callback Operation Corresponds To: A reference to the CALLBACK macro. explicit Operation Corresponds To: The 'explicit' keyword. initializer Operation Corresponds To: A constructor initialization list. inline Operation Corresponds To: The inline keyword and inline generation of the method body. mutable Attribute Corresponds To: The 'mutable' keyword. scoped Class with stereotype enumeration Corresponds To: Either the 'class' or 'struct' keyword. throws Operation Corresponds To: The exceptions that are thrown by this method. typedef Class with stereotype other than 'typedef' Corresponds To: This Class being defined in a 'typedef' statement. typeSynonyms Class Corresponds To: The 'typedef' name and/or fields of this type. volatile Operation Corresponds To: The 'volatile' keyword.